jeremiah-corrado/fem_2d/paper.md

 Efficiently computing FEM solutions over geometries with sharp edges or stark material discontinuities necessitates *hp*-refinement (whether isotropic or anisotropic).
 These situations tend to introduce multi-scale solution behavior which is challenging to model with pure *p*- or pure *h*-refinements, motivating combined hp-refinements [@harmon:2021].
 Within the class of hp-refinements, the addition of anisotropic *hp*-refinements (over isotropic ones) presents a significantly larger capacity for solution efficiency, as small-scale behavior is targeted more directly and ineffectual Degrees of Freedom are left out of the system [@corrado:2021].
 Increased efficiency in terms of the number of degrees of freedom is a key factor in the speed of large scale simulations, as well as the applicability of the method to smaller scale hardware (such as personal computers).
 Thus, a feature-rich anisotropic *hp*-refinement API is needed to enable efficient solution of challenging FEM problems.
 This is directly afforded by the underlying RBS methodology.

-In addition to the features themselves, a research package is best utilized when the implementation is straightforward and easy to understand.
-This way, other researchers can use the code to validate the methodology itself, and to serve as a starting point for additional investigation.
+For research purposes, it is also important that the implementation is straightforward and easy to understand.
+This way, other researchers can quickly read the code to validate the methodology itself or they can use it as a starting point for additional investigation and software development.
 This is yet another benefit of the RBS approach, as it greatly simplifies the enforcement of continuity conditions, which is typically the most challenging aspect of an *h*-refinement implementation over quadrilateral or hexahedral elements.

+Thus, we conclude that `FEM_2D`'s RBS implementation gives it a distinct advantage over other FEM libraries such as Deal.II [@dealII93]; specificity as a research package.
+The succinctness of the continuity enforcement algorithm removes much of the difficulty of implementing new features, and the generic Trait-Based interface makes it easy to explore extensions into other problem domains.

 # Project Goals